UATP therapeutic trike helps boy recover from surgery, win science fair

 helped him win a science fair.

 The family had looked into buying a therapeutic trike, but couldn’t afford them.
-“They can cost thousands of dollars, and nobody can afford that,” said Garrett.
+“They can cost thousands of dollars, and nobody can afford that,” said Gabriel.

 His prize money will buy a canoe once the weather warms up.
 He wants to take the family dog, Bear, out on the water with him.
 Another perk was an hour-long meeting with scientists from Medifast, a sponsoring company.

-“Garrett is a client who has used the trike a lot,” said O’Crowley.
+“Gabriel is a client who has used the trike a lot,” said O’Crowley.
 “He found some weak points in it.”
-The Logan team used Garrett’s input to improve the design.
+The Logan team used Gabriel’s input to improve the design.

 Instructions for building a smaller, therapeutic trike made from furniture-grade PVC are already available on the Instructables website.